-Mining is a growing force in Alaska’s economy, providing jobs for thousands of Alaskans and millions of dollars of personal income throughout Alaska.
+Mining is vital to the economies of Southeast Alaska, providing jobs for thousands of Alaskans and millions of dollars of personal income.
 Alaska’s mining industry includes exploration, mine development, and mineral production.
 Alaska’s mines produce coal, gold, lead, silver, zinc, as well as construction materials, such as sand, gravel, and rock.
 Continued investments by the mining industry ensure Alaska’s continued economic growth.

-• 9,400 total direct and indirect jobs attributed to Alaska mining industry.
+10,800 total direct and indirect jobs are attributed to Alaska mining industry.

-• $242 million in payments to Alaska Native corporations.
+$161 million in royalty payments to Alaska Native Corporations.

 Situated in the Bristol Bay region of southwest Alaska on state land designated for mineral exploration and development, Pebble consists of two adjacent deposits – the near-surface Pebble West deposit and the deeper, richer Pebble East deposit – and is one of the most important concentrations of copper, gold, molybdenum and silver in the world.